arrestoteles/lab-4-path-finder/README.md

 **Important**:
 Make sure your implementation doesn't call `guessCost` too many times.
 This could slow down your search.
-So the the priority queue comparator should not call `guessCost` directly, but instead use a value stored with the priority queue entry.
+The priority queue comparator should not call `guessCost` directly, but instead use a value stored with the priority queue entry.
 Also avoid operations on the priority queue that take linear time such as iterating over it or calling `contains`.

 **Important**: